Breakfast in Utopia!

 Green Sign and a Phone Call

-I was excited to see the old neon sign glowing as we pulled out onto the Loop.
+I was excited to see the old neon sign glowing, as we pulled out onto the Loop.
 We drove cautiously through Grey Forest, since Chris had warned us about speed traps.
 Chris had also asked me to text him photos, when I got them off my Nikon.
+The next day I realized I'd lost Chris' contact info, so I called Grey Moss.
+I told the woman on the phone to give my cell number to Chris, so I could text him the photos.
+"Are you the person with the cookbook?" the woman asked.

 Kelly introduced herself and said she was the baker.
-She'd already been given the recipe and was eager about getting Mary's original apple pie recipe on the menu.
+She'd already been given the Ford Cookbook recipe and was eager about getting Mary's original apple pie recipe on the menu.

 What a fun time!
 We'll have to go back for pie!